keskival/behavior-trees-for-llm-chatbots/README.md

 ## Example: Behavior Trees for LLM Chatbots

-This simple example shows how complex interaction can be coordinated between humans and an LLM chatbot to go through a complex goal-directed interaction while utilizing LLM chatbot capabilities.
+This simple example shows how complex interaction can be coordinated between humans and an LLM chatbot to go through a complex goal-directed interaction while utilizing LLM chatbot capabilities using [Behavior Trees](https://en.wikipedia.org/wiki/Behavior_tree_%28artificial_intelligence,_robotics_and_control%29).

 The demonstration case is a scheme where the bot and people are in the same chat channel or group.